jumpcutking/threads/DOCS.md

 <a name="remove"></a>

 ## remove(id) ⇒ <code>Boolean</code>
-Removes an item from the registry.
+Removes the entire item from the registry (and all sub items).

 **Kind**: global function
 **Returns**: <code>Boolean</code> - the item or false